J. S. Verma: National Human Rights Commission

 Justice Verma served as the Chairman of the National Human Rights Commission (NHRC) from 4 November 1999 to 17 January 2003.
 He is known for having 'set the stage' for justice in the 2002 Gujarat Violence.
 On 1 April 2002 Justice Verma recommended a CBI probe into the following five cases after taking the view that investigations were being hampered by extraneous considerations and people: Godhra, Gulbarg Society, Naroda Patiya, Best Bakery, and Sardarpura in Mehsana.

-The NHRC led by Justice Verma brought a petition to the Supreme Court seeking retrial of the Best Bakery case and also four additional cases outside Gujarat after a local court had acquitted the accused.
+The NHRC, led by Justice Verma brought a petition to the Supreme Court seeking retrial of the Best Bakery case and also four additional cases outside Gujarat after a local court had acquitted the accused.
 Justice Verma severely indicted the Government of Gujarat at the time of the riots.
 The NHRC report was quoted by the US when denying Narendra Modi a visa.
 The NHRC report on 31 May 2002 stated:

 "The tragic events in Gujarat, starting with the Godhra train burning incident and continuing with the violence that rocked the state for over two months, have greatly saddened the nation.

 There is no doubt, in the opinion of this Commission, that there was a comprehensive failure on the part of the state government to control the persistent violation of the rights to life, liberty, equality and dignity of the people of the state.
 It is, of course, essential to heal the wounds and to look to a future of peace and harmony.
 But the pursuit of these high objectives must be based on justice and the upholding of the values of the Constitution of the Republic and the laws of the land.
-That is why it remains of fundamental importance that the measures that require to be taken to bring the violators of human rights to book are indeed taken".
+That is why it remains of fundamental importance that the measures that need to be taken to bring the violators of human rights to book are indeed taken".